retaildevcrews/ngsa/spikes/lets-encrypt/README.md

 # Install NGSA using the upstream ngsa image from Dockerhub
 # Start by using the "letsencrypt-staging" ClusterIssuer to get test certs from the Let's Encrypt staging environment.
-helm install ngsa-aks ngsa -f ./ngsa/helm-config.yaml --namespace ngsa --set cert.enabled=letsencrypt-staging
+helm upgrade ngsa-aks ngsa -f ./ngsa/helm-config.yaml --namespace ngsa --set cert.enabled=false --set gateway.name=ngsa-gateway

 # check the version endpoint
 # you may get a timeout error, if so, just retry